SoftInstigate/restheart-plugin-skeleton/README.md

 ## Stop RESTHeart

-Use the script `./bin/stop.sh` to stop the instance of RESTHeart running in development mode with the DCEVM JVM.
+Use the script `./bin/stop.sh` to stop the instance of RESTHeart running in development mode.

 ## Watch: automatic rebuilding and restarting